MilkbagVersion2/MilkbagVersion2.github.io/README.md

 # Sign in using in the page above if account is already created.
 - If you have not already created an account, click the link below the sign in button and input needed information in the page below.
+- The email used must not have an account linked to it already.
 ![Image description](signup.PNG)